vlesu/alisko/README.md

 8. Terminate the browser session by clicking the cross on the test execution panel, and run the entire test by clicking the play button - it will start and run!
 9. On the left side of the window, completed and successfully completed tests will be shown in green

-Additional information can be found in docs/docs.md file
+Additional information can be found in [documentation](docs/docs.md)

 # Development